PUBG Mobile Global Championship 2021 Tournament Overview & Expectations

 The PMGC split is going to divide things up for PUBG, with a lot of the bigger teams hailing from the east.
 However, it might mean a more open competition in the western side of the League, which could be unexpected.
 That’s especially so for things like PUBG betting.
 This tournament is going to be shown entirely on YouTube, so keep an eye out as we get closer to the event.

 We can expect drop points, overall tactics and approach to the game to change each week.
 The first week of matches are expected to be a real fiesta where aim and pure luck will decide the first Super Weekend participants.
 This will come to be due to teams not being fully versed against their opponents patterns of rotation, type of play (edge or center) or everyone’s drop points.
 Once there is a clearer picture of how each team approaches a match we can see a more tactical approach to each individual match.

 We will adjust our expectations and do a more in-depth analysis in future articles, once the competition gets under way.
-Be sure to tune in to the 4 weeks of competitions – every Tuesday, Wednesday, Friday, Saturday and Sunday between the 24th of November and 20th of December.
+Be sure to tune in to the 4 weeks of competitions – every Tuesday, Wednesday, Friday, Saturday and Sunday this November.

 Check back with our Esports News section during October, as we update all the attendees and our event expectations.